CodingIsaac/Ethereum_Law/Ethereum Articles/blockchainAndEnvironmentalLaw.md

 <ol type ="*">
 <li> Hardware and Infrastructure:
 As mentioned earlier, under PoW, Ethereum miners relied solely on expensive, energy-intensive hardware, however PoS eliminated the need for mining rigs, allowing validators to operate with general-purpose computers.
-This change brought about:
+This change brought about:<br>
 - Decreased demand for specialized hardware.<br>
 - Reduced e-waste from discarded mining equipment.<br>
 - Allowed validators to use existing infrastructure, further lowering environmental impact.<br>